HKJPN/MD-WORKS-PROVENANCE/README.md

 * Institutional SSO (OIDC) integration.
 * Addition of an Email Verification column.

-*The following sections contain slightly more technical information intended for computer science professionals, institutions, and enterprises considering deployment.*
 ---

 ## ⚙️ Core Concept: PROVENANCE, not prediction